tape-testing/tape-run/README.md

 browserify [opts] [files] | tape-run [opts]

 Options:
   --wait       Timeout for tap-finished
   --port       Wait to be opened by a browser on that port
   --static     Serve static files from this directory
   --browser    Browser to use.
 Always available: electron.
 Available if installed: chrome, firefox, ie, phantom, safari  [default: "electron"]
-  --render   Command to pipe tap output to for custom rendering --help     Print usage instructions
+  --render     Command to pipe tap output to for custom rendering --keep-open  Leave the browser open for debugging after running tests --help       Print usage instructions

 ```